International Admission > Apply to DePaul > Types of Admission > Transfer

 Exception: Students whose secondary education (for all years of secondary/high school) and university level coursework took place in one of the countries below may be exempt from the English proficiency requirement.
 Students born in one of these countries, yet educated elsewhere, are required to satisfy the English proficiency requirement.

-U.S., Antigua & Barbuda, Australia, Bahamas, Barbados, Belize, Canada (English speaking provinces), Cayman Islands, Dominica, Fiji, Ghana, Grenada, Guam, Guyana, Ireland, Jamaica, Kenya, Leeward Islands, Marshall Islands, Micronesia, New Zealand, Nigeria, Solomon Islands, St. Kitts & Nevis, St. Lucia, St. Vincent & the Grenadines, Trinidad & Tobago, Turks & Caicos, United Kingdom (including Scotland, Wales and Northern Ireland), Vanuatu, and Windward Islands.
+U.S., Antigua & Barbuda, Australia, Bahamas, Barbados, Belize, Canada (English speaking provinces), Cayman Islands, Dominica, Fiji, Ghana, Grenada, Guam, Guyana, Ireland, Jamaica, Kenya, Leeward Islands, Marshall Islands, Micronesia, New Zealand, Nigeria, Solomon Islands, St. Kitts & Nevis, St. Lucia, St. Vincent & the Grenadines, Trinidad & Tobago, Turks & Caicos, Uganda, United Kingdom (including Scotland, Wales and Northern Ireland), Vanuatu, and Windward Islands.

 If your English proficiency scores are below the minimum requirement, you might be considered for

 Conditional Admission.
 Conditional admission can be offered to students that meet the academic qualifications for admission, but whose English proficiency is lower than admission requirements.

 Transfer applicants for Fall, Winter and Spring terms are automatically considered for academic scholarships based on their academic record at the time of admission.
 Transfer scholarships range from $9,000 - $15,000 per year.
 DePaul does not offer need-based scholarships to international students.
 Learn more about transfer scholarships

 U.S. Citizens and Permanent Residents are considered for need-based financial aid upon filing the